IlyaBisec/FloqDrive/README.md

 ## 📖 Swagger

-Swagger is used as UI documentation for APIs..
+Swagger is used as UI documentation for APIs.

 After starting the application:
 ```